CSS Accessibility Styling

 Try it Yourself »

-Never remove outlines without replacing them with another visible focus style.
+Never remove the default focus outlines, without replacing them with another visible focus style.

 Example